notfitforcoding/Shaheel_M/README.md

 # Shaheel_M
-This is the website designed by Shaheel.
+This is the website designed by Shaheel of English Journalism.